All you need to know about applying for the Business Interruption Loan Scheme (CBILS)

 The full details of the CBILS features can be read on the British Business Bank CBILS pages here, but the short version is as follows:

 - Up to £5m loan facility with a term of up to six years.

 - 80% guarantee of outstanding loan (for lenders).

 - No fees for SMEs (lenders pay a small fee – required for technical reasons).

-- Interest and and lender-levied fees paid by UK government for 12 months.
+- Interest and lender-levied fees are paid by the UK government for 12 months.

 - Term – up to six years for term loans and asset finance and three years for overdrafts and invoice discounting.

 - Security – can be used for unsecured loans of up to £250,000.
 For larger loans, the lender has to show a lack or absence of security.

 - Primary residential properties cannot be requested by lenders as security for loans under the CBILS.

 - The borrower remains responsible for 100% of the outstanding balance of the loan.